Off-Line Interactor Printing is used to specify and generate printer-ready 3D models for an off-line sensor.

 More information on off-line sensors can be found here.

-Please install the JRE (at least version 8) and OpenSCAD.
+Please install the JRE (at least 1.8) and OpenSCAD.

 This project was build with the IntelliJ Idea IDE.
 For compiling and building we recommend to use it.

 To compile the project, clone or download the zip file from the git repository and open the project folder from IntelliJ Idea.
 The main class is located under